dmx-systems/dmx-documentation/docs/devel.rst

     Examples are the `dmx-webclient <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-webclient>`_ and `dmx-mobile <https://git.dmx.systems/dmx-plugins/dmx-mobile>`_ plugins.

-    When developing a custom front-end you can freely choose the libraries.
+    Use case **Headless CMS**: You're relying basically on DMX back-end capabilities (see P1) and build a custom front-end.
+You can freely choose the 3rd party front-end libraries/frameworks then.
 You're not bound to Vue or anything.
-For convenience you'll probably use the `dmx-api <https://git.dmx.systems/nodejs-modules/dmx-api>`_ library to communicate with the back-end.
+For convenience you'll probably use the `dmx-api <https://git.dmx.systems/nodejs-modules/dmx-api>`_ library to communicate with the DMX back-end.
 And *if* you're using Vue you can possibly re-use the Vue components the DMX Webclient is built from, e.g. the detail renderer/form generator (`dmx-object-renderer <https://git.dmx.systems/nodejs-modules/dmx-object-renderer>`_) or the topicmap rendering (`dmx-topicmap-panel <https://git.dmx.systems/nodejs-modules/dmx-topicmap-panel>`_).
+See `npm <https://www.npmjs.com/~jri>`_ for available components.

     Such a plugin can have a back-end part as well (see P1).

 Front-end Host (P3)
     A plugin that creates a user interface (see P2) that is extensible by other plugins (see P4):

-    * Manage loading the front-end parts of installed plugins.
+    * Manages loading the front-end parts of installed plugins.

     An example is the `dmx-webclient <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-webclient>`_ plugin.
-Other plugins can extend it e.g. with additional renderers and menu items.
+Other plugins can extend it e.g. with additional topic/topicmap renderers and menu items.

     Such a plugin can have a back-end part as well (see P1).